 10. Walking Food Tour

-This is just the tip of the culinary scene in Paris.
+This is just the tip of the culinary scene in Paris and the best food experiences in Paris.
 We encourage you to try these gastronomic finds but also to discover and find your own special hidden gems.
 Paris is a foodie’s wonderland so start the day early and be sure to wear your smart comfortable shoes so you don’t miss a thing.

 A huge thank you to our friends at Atout France, who hosted our trip to Paris, and to all the companies, restaurants and hotels we visited.
 We were not financially compensated and all opinions are our own.
 You can learn even more about Paris and France by checking out their website france.fr.